Firstyear/prd-blog/blog_source/2020/01/20/there_are_no_root_causes.rst

 Since this has been found, a large amount of the community reaction has been about the "root cause".
-'Clearly' the root cause is "Intel are bad at making CPU's" and so everyone should buy AMD instead because they "weren't affected quite as badly".
+'Clearly' the root cause is "Intel are bad at making CPU's" and so everyone should buy AMD instead because they "weren't affected quite as badly" (Narrators voice: `They were absolutely just as bad <https://www.zdnet.com/article/amd-processors-from-2011-to-2019-vulnerable-to-two-new-attacks/>`_).
 We've had some intel CPU updates and kernel/program fixes so all good right?
 We addressed the root cause.

 Or ... did we?